Family%20reading

 Specific Authors

-April 30 is El día de los niños / El día de los libros (Children's Day/Book Day), a "celebration of children, families, and reading...that emphasizes the importance of literacy for children of all linguistic and cultural backgrounds."
-This year marks the twenty-eighth anniversary of Día — read about its history here and find resources...
+April 30 is El día de los niños / El día de los libros (Children's Day / Book Day), a "celebration of children, families, and reading...that emphasizes the importance of literacy for children of all linguistic and cultural backgrounds."
+This year marks the twenty-ninth anniversary of Día — read about its history here and find...

 Patriots' Day and School Vacation Week

-Today is Patriots' Day in Massachusetts, a state and regional holiday that commemorates the Battles of Lexington and Concord and the beginnings of the Revolutionary War.
-It's the day the Boston Marathon is traditionally run, and the start of Spring Break for the public schools.
-To keep the little ones busy,...
+Today is Patriots' Day in Massachusetts, a state and regional holiday that commemorates the Battles of Lexington and Concord and the beginnings of the Revolutionary War (this year marks the 250th anniversary).
+It's the day the Boston Marathon is traditionally run, and the start of Spring Break for the public schools. ...

 National Siblings Day